-20 Abstract animations that were designed to complement musical pieces would be particularly interesting to investigate in this connection.
-A nice example is offered by Mary Ellen Bute's Tarantella [http://www.dailymotion.com/video/xgd0wn_tarantella-1940_shortfilms], an abstract animation that was conceived in conjunction with piano music by Edwin Gerschefski.
+27 Abstract animations that were designed to complement musical pieces would be particularly interesting to investigate in this connection.
+A nice example is offered by Mary Ellen Bute's Tarantella [AV31 http://bit.ly/2EKq1vT], an abstract animation that was conceived in conjunction with piano music by Edwin Gerschefski.
 One could explore in future work the ways in which the music and the visual animation converge on a single semantic effect or not.